-Candidate behaviour during the RN OSCE
+Candidate behaviour during the midwifery OSCE

-It is expected that candidates will always behave in a professional manner while they are within the examination centre and during the OSCE.
-Candidates must adhere to the Board's professional standards, which define the practice and behaviour of nurses practicing in Australia, and the RN OSCE Candidate terms and conditions.
-The NMBA professional standards include the Registered nurse standards for practice and Professional standards - Code of conduct for nurses and Code of ethics for nurses.
+It is expected that candidates will always behave in a professional manner while they are within the examination centre and during the midwifery OSCE.
+Candidates must adhere to the Board's professional standards, which define the practice and behaviour of nurses practicing in Australia, and the midwifery OSCE Candidate terms and conditions.
+The NMBA professional standards include the midwife-standards-for-midwives and Professional standards-code-of-enduct-for-midwives and <a href="midwives-of-enduct-for-midwives-

-It is recommended that candidates are familiar with the Board professional standards and the RN OSCE Candidate terms and conditions prior to attending the OSCE.
+It is recommended that candidates are familiar with the Board professional standards and the midwifery OSCE Candidate terms and conditions prior to attending the OSCE.
 Complying with the behaviour and conduct set out in these documents will ensure the safety of candidates and Simulated Patients during the OSCE.

-Candidates that do not conduct themselves in line with the Board's professional standards and the RN OSCE Candidate terms and conditions may be instructed by the Chief Examiner, the Ahpra Examination Coordinator and/or nominee to stop what they are doing before they are able to complete the examination.
+Candidates that do not conduct themselves in line with the Board's professional standards and the midwifery OSCE Candidate terms and conditions may be instructed by the Chief Examiner, the Ahpra Examination Coordinator and/or nominee to stop what they are doing before they are able to complete the examination.
 Behaviour that may lead to a candidate being instructed to stop participating the OSCE includes, but is not limited to, the following:

-- the Simulated Patient feeling unsafe because of a candidate's behaviour and/or actions, or - the examiner deeming a candidate's behaviour to be unsafe, not professional or not in accordance with the RN OSCE Candidate terms and conditions.
+- the Simulated Patient feeling unsafe because of a candidate's behaviour and/or actions, or - the examiner deeming a candidate's behaviour to be unsafe, not professional or not in accordance with the midwifery OSCE Candidate terms and conditions.